Azure/azure-sdk-tools/tools/eslint-plugin-azure-sdk/docs/rules/ts-apisurface-standardized-verbs.md

 # ts-apisurface-standardized-verbs

-Requires all public-facing client methods to use a verb from the approved list of prefixes and suffixes.
+Requires all public-facing client methods to use a verb from the approved list of prefixes and suffixes where possible.

 The list of approved verbs and their uses is as follows: